Danny0408/Educake-Helper/README.md

 ---

 ## **💻 Contributing**
-Want to improve this script? **Pull requests are welcome and apreciated !**
+Want to improve this script? **Pull requests are welcome and apreciated !** (Simply a project me and chatGPT made in class)

 ### **To contribute:**
 1. **Fork this repository** 🍴